Fordham names first woman and first layperson as president

 “This is a historic and exciting moment for Fordham.
 As a university that seeks to transform its students’ lives, we are preparing to be transformed by bold new leadership,” he wrote.

 Fordham’s outgoing president, the Rev. Joseph McShane, is stepping down after about two decades in office.
-McShane, in a news release, noted Tetlow’s leadership qualities.

-“Her commitment to Jesuit pedagogy and to Fordham’s Jesuit, Catholic mission is both deep and well-informed.
-I shall rest easy with her in the office I have occupied for almost two decades,” McShane said.
+As the number of Jesuits in the U.S. continues to dwindle, McShane said at a news conference, it was time to embrace change.

+“The demographic realities are harsh…Right now, nationwide, there are only 2,086 Jesuits, the average age is over 70 so we wanted to make sure that the university was in the best of all possible hands.
+Those hands are Tania’s,” McShane said.

+For Tetlow, a layperson transitioning from one Jesuit university to another, she said it was important for the laity to preserve the history and status of Jesuit education.

 Loyola has about 3,800 students, Fordham, founded in 1841, about 15,000.

 Loyola’s enrollment has grown by 11% under Tetlow, and the largest and most diverse freshman class in school history started classes in fall 2021, Loyola said in a separate news release.
-It also credits her with starting new academic programs in growing fields, including neuroscience, nursing, marketing and communications, environmental law, healthcare administration and cybersecurity, and with strengthening the school’s financial foundation.
+It credited her with starting new academic programs in growing fields, including neuroscience, nursing, marketing and communications, environmental law, health care administration and cybersecurity, and with strengthening the school’s financial foundation.

 Tetlow became president of Loyola in August 2018 and was formally inaugurated that November.